kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ## Spanish Rule (1521-1898)

-Uninvited, and with the help of cannons, guns and bayonets, the Spanish persuade the natives to abandon their heathen ways and embrace Jesus Christ.
+Uninvited, and with the help of cannons, guns and bayonets, the Spanish persuade the natives to abandon their heathen ways and embrace the peaceful message of Jesus Christ.
 They also do some killing, stealing, land-grabbing, raping and torturing on the side when Jesus is not looking.

 - <span class=year>1521 March</span> Out of nowhere, explorer Ferdinand Magellan lands on Limasawa Island in Southern Leyte and invites the natives to a bible study.
 The natives have no idea what on Earth is going on but they join anyway because there are free snacks.